General Maintenance Worker Resume Example

 You want your resume to show work orders completed, emergency response, and preventive maintenance.
 List systems you handle: fire alarms, elevators, HVAC, and even energy management.

-It helps to mention certifications like EPA Section 608 or OSHA 10.
+It helps to mention certifications like EPA Section 608 or OSHA 10—and you can look at a cover letter for more inspiration.
 Numbers matter-note things like "maintained 100,000 sq. ft. facility" or "reduced downtime by 25%."

 If you’re looking for maintenance worker resume examples, focus on showing your range-fixing leaks, patching walls, or handling basic electrical.
 Employers want to see you handle multiple building tasks.